mpenrow/myjavascript-opc/README.md

 # JavaScript Objects, Prototypes and Classes
-This is the demo code for the Pluralsight course at https://app.pluralsight.com/courses/javascript-objects-prototypes-and-classes
+This is my code for the Pluralsight course at https://app.pluralsight.com/courses/javascript-objects-prototypes-and-classes